runwhen-contrib/rw-cli-codecollection/codebundles/k8s-image-check/README.md

 - `KUBERNETES_DISTRIBUTION_BINARY`: Which binary to use for Kubernetes CLI commands.
 Default value is `kubectl`.
 - `CONTEXT`: The Kubernetes context to operate within.
 - `NAMESPACE`: The name of the namespace to search.

-## Notes

-Please note that the script requires permissions to execute commands within the Kubernetes cluster, and it may require additional permissions depending on the tasks it performs (for example, fetching storage utilization for PVC mounts requires kubectl exec permissions).
-Make sure to review the tasks and the required permissions before running the script.

 ## TODO
 - [ ] Add documentation